aslak3/cpu/README.md

 * 16 bit address and databuses
 * 16 bit opcodes
-* Some instructions (LOADI, STOREI, JUMPs) have one following operand
+* Some instructions (LOADI, STOREI, JUMPs, BRANCHes, ALUI) have one following operand
 * 8 x 16 bit general purpose registers
 * 16 bit Program Counter
 * Load and store instructions operate either through a register or an immediate address
 * Clear instruction
 * Simple status bits: zero, negative, carry
 * ALU operations are: add, add with carry, subtract, subtract with carry, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, compare
 * ALU operations are of the form DEST <= DEST op OPERAND, or DEST <= op DEST, where both are registers.
 * Conditional jumps: always, on each flag set and on each flag clear
 * Nop instruction